Accurate simulation of Antarctic landfast sea ice and its impacts

 Project 3: Ice shelves

-Observations of drainage events are challenging as the lakes often have lids of ice covering liquid water and only limited examples over summer months have been reported in the literature due to the limitation of optical sensors.
-My work aims to map supraglacial drainage events throughout the year for the first time and assess their impact on the stability of Antarctic ice shelves, particularly their vulnerability to hydrofracture.
-Sentinel-1 SAR imagery works independently from light and cloud conditions and will be used to achieve year-round monitoring at high resolution providing further insights into their spatial and temporal evolution.
+Observing drainage events is challenging because these lakes often have ice lids covering liquid water, and only limited examples during the summer months have been reported due to the limitations of optical sensors.
+My work aims to map supraglacial drainage events throughout the year for the first time and assess their impact on the stability of Antarctic ice shelves, particularly their vulnerability to hydrofracturing.
+Sentinel-1 SAR imagery, which operates independently of light and cloud conditions, will be used to achieve year-round monitoring at high resolution, providing further insights into the spatial and temporal evolution of these events.

-My research aligns with Project 3: Ice Shelves in improving current understanding of supraglacial hydrology and its effects to the stability of floating ice sheets around the Antarctic continent.
+My research aligns with Project 3: Ice Shelves by improving current understanding of supraglacial hydrology and its effects on the stability of floating ice shelves around the Antarctic continent.

 Supervisors and their affiliation: